 In order to get kids, you’ll need to breed your does.
 A decision will need to be made of whether or not to keep your own buck.

 So should you keep goat bucks on your homestead?

 No, you shouldn’t keep goat bucks on a small homestead because they’re smelly, and sometimes aggressive.
 They are best suited for lager homesteads.

-You’ll need extra space for the bucks to be separate from the does.
+You’ll need extra space for the bucks to be separated from the does.

-Their desire to breed can make them expend all their energy toward that.
+Their desire to breed can make them expend all their energy toward that activity.
 Some can stop eating and lose weight.
-Many health issues that bucks experience will happen most often during breeding time.
+Many health issues that bucks experience will happen during breeding time.

-In an effort to attract a mate, they can rear up, butt other goats (and humans), attack fences that separate him from “the girls”, as well as challenge other bucks or animals.
+In an effort to attract a mate, a buck might rear up, butt other goats (and humans), attack fences that separate him from “the girls”, as well as challenge other bucks or animals.
 It can really be painful to have a buck come at you, “pawing” for attention.

 For these reasons, many consider that bucks are best kept by someone else.
 There ARE other ways to breed your does, including renting a buck from another farm and artificial insemination.
 Having bucks to get kids IS required, but keeping them yourself is NOT.

-Do you keep buck goats?
+Do you keep bucks?
 What is your experience with keeping them yourself?
 Be sure to pin this for later!

 Heather’s homesteading journey started in 2006, with baby steps: first, she got a few raised beds, some chickens, and rabbits.
 Over the years, she amassed a wealth of homesteading knowledge, knowledge that you can find in the articles of this blog.